SAP-samples/process-automation-enablement/Workshops/LCNC_Roadshow - simplified/Build Process Automation/2 Create Automation/readme.md

 ---

 ### Step 4: Configure Pre-Trained Data Extraction Model

 > In this step, we will define the headers that a pre-trained model will extract from our invoice.pdf.

-0. Please go to the settings to add the dependency in order to work with Document Information Extraction activities.
+1. For the automation to work, we need to apply dependencies to the system configuration in order to work with the Document Information Extraction Activities

+    - Click on the cogwheel at the top of your screen
+    - Select `Dependencies`
+    - Select `Add Dependency` to add a Business Process project dependency
+    - Select `Document Information Extraction SDK` to add the latest version
+    - Click `Add` and close

 ![pretrainedModel1](DEP1.png)
-After this please click on "Dependencies".

 ![pretrainedModel1](DEP2.png)
-As a next step, click on "Add Dependency" on top and "Add a Business Process project dependency".

 ![pretrainedModel1](DEP3.png)
-From the package dropdown select "Document Information Extraction SDK" and click add after the other 2 parameters were loaded automatically.

 ![pretrainedModel1](DEP4.png)

-1. In this part, we will add a pre-trained model for an invoice to extract the necessary information from our invoice.pdf
+2. In this part, we will add a pre-trained model for an invoice to extract the necessary information from our invoice.pdf

     - Click on the canvas
     - In the tools panel, search `extract data`